jameszhyi/Cohere-Movie-Search/README.md

 ```
 - When the application runs successfully, you’ll see the URL:Port Number from the system terminal.
 The port number (typically 8501) from the output will be used as part of the URL for app in the next step.
 - You can access the app in a new browser tab using a URL that is similar to your Studio domain URL.
 For example, if your Studio URL is `https://d-randomidentifier.studio.us-east-1.sagemaker.aws/jupyter/default/lab?` then the URL for your Streamlit app will be `https://d-randomidentifier.studio.us-east-1.sagemaker.aws/jupyter/default/proxy/8501/` (notice that `lab` is replaced with `proxy/8501/`).
 If the port number noted in the previous step is different from 8501 then use that instead of 8501 in the URL for the Streamlit app.

-Note: For demo purpose, this application uses the dataset `the_movies_with_embeddings_p1.json`, which contains a subset of the movie dataset and pre-computed embeddings of each movie's description for 10,000 movies from the full dataset `the_movies_with_embeddings.json`.